Program: B.A., Asian American Studies

 Jerome Richfield Hall (JR) 340

-- Students will develop a core competency in the history, culture and experience of Asian Pacific American communities in the United States.
+- Develop a core competency in the history, culture and experience of Asian Pacific American communities in the United States.

-- Working from a social justice approach to race, class, ethnicity, gender and sexuality, students will develop and apply their critical-thinking skills as demonstrated through written assignments, oral presentations, class discussion and examinations.
+- Working from a social justice approach to race, class, ethnicity, gender and sexuality, develop and apply their critical-thinking skills as demonstrated through written assignments, oral presentations, class discussion and examinations.

-- Students will develop and demonstrate basic research skills as they learn about the particular dynamics of working with Asian Pacific American communities.
+- Develop and demonstrate basic research skills as they learn about the particular dynamics of working with Asian Pacific American communities.

-- Students will demonstrate an applied knowledge and practical application of their acquired skills through student and community work, learning in the process the value and importance of community service.
+- Demonstrate an applied knowledge and practical application of their acquired skills through student and community work, in the process, learning the value and importance of community service.